Swedish nuclear weapons program: Reasons to abandon nuclear program

 Karl Frithiofson in his speech in March 1966 announced that Sweden gave up its plans to acquire nuclear weapons, which in its turn put the end to the freedom of action doctrine.
-In 1968, the doctrine was turned into defense investigation, and with the signature of the NPT in 1968 FOA began the process of dismantling of nuclear-weapons related research.
+In 1968, the doctrine was turned into defence investigation, and with the signature of the NPT in 1968 FOA began the process of dismantling of nuclear-weapons related research.